 High Income Potential

-If you write an e-book that becomes a top seller or if you achieve a great deal of success with designing and selling stock graphics, you’re likely to make a lot more money for the time that you invested as compared to what you would make with client work.
+If you write an e-book that becomes a top seller or if you achieve a great deal of success with designing and selling stock graphics, you’re likely to make good money.
+It will probably equal a lot more money for the time you invested as compared to what you would make with client work.